AndrewBCN/Armbian-NG/docs/README.md

 Markdown files for **Armbian-NG** documentation go here.
 Images go in the images/ subfolder.
-Other files part of the documentation go in the extra_files/subfolder
+Other files part of the documentation go in the extra_files/ subfolder.